Bezier curves are used in computer graphics to draw shapes, for CSS animation and in many other places.

-As the algorithm is recursive, we can build Bezier curves of any order: using 5, 6 or more control points.
+As the algorithm is recursive, we can build Bezier curves of any order, that is: using 5, 6 or more control points.
 But in practice many points are less useful.
 Usually we take 2-3 points, and for complex lines glue several curves together.
 That’s simpler to develop and calculate.

 We use control points for a Bezier curve.
-As we can see, they are not on the curve.
-Or, to be precise, the first and the last ones do belong to curve, but others don’t.
+As we can see, they are not on the curve, except the first and the last ones.

 Sometimes we have another task: to draw a curve through several points, so that all of them are on a single smooth curve.
 That task is called interpolation, and here we don’t cover it.